saimrahdari/saimrahdari/README.md

 </br>

+<h3 align="left">About Me:</h3>
+<p align="left">I am Saim, a passionate Mobile App Developer who’s building unique apps and always been motivated to constantly improve my skills and improve myself professionally.
+I learn fast and can adapt quickly to teamwork.
+Skilled with working as a team and incorporating input into projects.
+Ability to always look for ways to improve upon an already existing app to keep people downloading it and enjoying it.
+Check out some of my projects and if you got any questions, feel free to contact me on the links given below.</p>

 - 🌱 I’m currently learning **Flutter, State Management, API Integrations etc.**

 - 👨‍💻 All of my projects are available at [Github](https://github.com/saimrahdari)